NGC 4698

-NGC 4698 is a barred spiral galaxy located around 55 million light years away from Earth in the constellation of Virgo.
+NGC 4698 is a barred spiral galaxy in the constellation Virgo.
 It belongs to the Virgo Cluster of galaxies and is positioned near the northeastern edge of this assemblage.
+Its velocity with respect to the cosmic microwave background is 1335±23 km/s, which corresponds to a Hubble distance of 19.69 ± 1.42 Mpc.
+However, 28 non-redshift measurements give a farther mean distance of 22.448 ± 1.279 Mpc.
+It was discovered by German-British astronomer William Herschel on 18 January 1784.

 The morphological classification of NGC 4698 in the De Vaucouleurs system is SA(s)ab, which indicates a purely spiral structure with moderate to tightly wound arms.
 It is inclined to the line of sight from the Earth by an angle of 53° along a position angle of 170°.

 A unique feature of this galaxy is that the stars and dust of the nuclear disk are rotating in a direction that is aligned perpendicularly to the galactic disk.
 The bulge likewise appears elongated out of the galactic plane.
 This unusual alignment may have been the result of a past merger event.

 NGC 4698 is classified as a Seyfert-2 galaxy with an active galactic nucleus, which displays a prominent emission of radio and X-ray energy from the core while showing narrow emission lines in the optical spectrum.
 The unified model of Seyfert galaxies proposes that the nucleus of a Seyfert 2 galaxy is obscured by a thick torus of gas and dust.
 However, the varying X-ray emission of the core of NGC 4698 shows little indication of being obstructed, suggesting instead that the source of the energy emission is generally unobscured but anemic in nature.